kadirahq/blaze-plus/README.md

 By doing that, we can avoid templates re-renders.

-For an example, now you can change the name via: `Session.set('Your Name')` and it won't re-render the `Welcome` template.
+For an example, now you can change the name via: `Session.set('name', 'Your Name')` and it won't re-render the `Welcome` template.
 Just like that, you can pass data to any level you need.

 [Watch this video to see it yourself.](https://youtu.be/Gaz6S75Qo6c)